The Future of the River: Master Plan Update

-These seven boards were presented at the community meetings and make some suggestions on ways we can activate the riverfront, and improve the walking or biking experience from Northeast Philadelphia neighborhoods .
+These seven boards were presented at the community meetings and made suggestions on ways we can activate the riverfront, and improve the walking or biking experience from Northeast Philadelphia neighborhoods .
 You can read them before or as you take the survey.

 This map was also presented at the community meetings.
 On this map, you can see the proposed Connector Streets and the draft short- and long-term changes that are being suggested.